 The joint guidance is clear that if you are asked by courts to disclose part of your learning portfolio then you should seek advice from your ‘employer, legal adviser, medical defence organisation or professional association.’
 If you have any concerns about such requests then please contact us for advice.

 When patients don’t want information noted in their records

 Sometimes patients or their relatives find it easier to confide in junior doctors than more senior clinicians.
 Unfortunately this can extend to patients or their family providing you with medical information and then asking for this to be kept ‘off the record’ or ‘just between us’ with the result that the doctor can find themselves in an awkward position.

 In your professional role, if anyone says they want to tell you something ‘off the record’ then it is appropriate to warn them that you cannot guarantee that this will be the case.
 It will then be for the person to decide if they share the information with you in the knowledge that what they say may be documented or disclosed to others if necessary.

 If a patient tells you something clinically relevant but then asks that it is not recorded explain to them that doctors are obliged to record any clinically relevant information in the notes to ensure that they are an accurate reflection of what was discussed.
 This often arises when patients reveal drug or alcohol misuse problems but can also occur with other types of sensitive information.

-This guidance was correct at publication 22/07/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/07/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.